Twilight Zone: The Movie: Filming other segments

 Dante later claimed that after the accident, the studio "would probably have shut down the movie, except for the fact that Steven was doing one of the episodes, and they wanted to have a Steven Spielberg movie.
 So George Miller and I got to make our stories."

-Spielberg decided to film Kick the Can instead.
+Spielberg decided to film "Kick the Can" instead of "The Monsters are Due on Maple Street".
 He had Melissa Mathison rewrite Matheson's script.
 Some have claimed that Spielberg's heart was not in the project anymore by the time filming began.

 Dante later reflected, "there was a lack of oversight that followed the rest of the production, in that nobody wanted to be too closely identified with the picture, because it was in litigation.
-So when George and I came on to the movie, we were left almost completely alone, and we both got a somewhat jaundiced view, or erroneous view, of what it’s like to work at a big studio."

-The cartoon dragon in segment three was animated by Sally Cruikshank of Quasi at the Quackadero fame.
+So when George and I came on to the movie, we were left almost completely alone, and we both got a somewhat jaundiced view, or erroneous view, of what it's like to work at a big studio."
+The cartoon dragon in "It's A Good Life" was animated by Sally Cruikshank of Quasi at the Quackadero fame.

-Release, reception and legacy
+Release and legacy

 Twilight Zone: The Movie opened on June 24, 1983, and received mixed reviews.
 Roger Ebert of the Chicago Sun-Times rated each segment individually, awarding them (on a scale of four stars): two stars for the prologue and first segment, one-and-a-half stars for the second segment, three-and-a-half stars for the third segment, and three-and-a-half stars for the final segment.
 Ebert noted that "the surprising thing is, the two superstar directors are thoroughly routed by two less-known directors whose previous credits have been horror and action pictures...
 Spielberg, who produced the whole project, perhaps sensed that he and Landis had the weakest results, since he assembles the stories in an ascending order of excitement.
 Twilight Zone starts slow, almost grinds to a halt, and then has a fast comeback."
-The New York Times film critic Vincent Canby called the movie a "flabby, mini-minded behemoth."

-Colin Greenland reviewed Twilight Zone: The Movie for Imagine magazine, and stated that "Macabre stuff, but not really very impressive as modern fantastic cinema from four of its grand masters."
+The New York Times film critic Vincent Canby called the movie a "flabby, mini-minded behemoth".
+Imagine magazine's Colin Greenland found it to be "Macabre stuff, but not really very impressive as modern fantastic cinema from four of its grand masters."